Attach to Process

-- From the list of available processes, select the desired process.
+- From the list of available local processes, select the desired process.
 Simplify your search by typing the first letters of its name or PID.
 If there are several debuggers that can be used for the selected process, you can choose among them in the pop-up menu.

 Proceed with debugging the same way as you usually do it in PyCharm (set breakpoints, step through, pause and resume the process, evaluate expressions, etc.) Note that in case the process you have attached to does not provide debug information, breakpoints will be unavailable and stepping will be performed in the disassembly view.